antiDigest/UserClassify/README.md

 *	We only need to select classifiers to work now, I hope that will not take much time.

+*	Find any more things we can use to determine occupation.
+That is done by manually visualising things.

 *	We need to meet Tanvir Sir after doing this.